icanwalkonwater/ModularBot/README.md

 ### Dependency Injection (DI)

-This dependency injector is a bit inspired of the way that angular module injection is used, defining a constructor with the requested modules, declaring the module and boom you have everything you want.
+This dependency injector is a bit inspired of the way that Angular module injection is used: defining a constructor with the requested modules, declaring the module and boom you have everything you want.

 This section will not talk of the internals of this feature but rather of its usage.